-Playground Accidents Lawyer in Edinburg
+Playground Accident Lawyer in Edinburg

 No child should ever suffer injuries because of someone else’s negligence.
 Unfortunately, thousands of children get injured in playground accidents every year.
 Playground injuries occur at city parks, apartment complexes, private homes, schools, daycares, and other places.

 Many of the playground accidents occur as a result of lack of maintenance and unsafe or faulty equipment.
 If your child was injured at a playground, you might want to discuss your case with an experienced lawyer in Edinburg.
 Contact our playground accident attorney Raul A. Guajardo to hold the negligent party accountable for your child’s injury.